 Tripod and a Proper Tripod Head

 A sturdy tripod is a must-have.
 You simply cannot shoot great real estate photos without one.
-I recently wrote a separate article on the topic of real estate photography camera and lenses and as a closing note recommended some tripods.
-You can check that article out.

 A great set of tripod legs and a proper tripod head (e.g., the Manfrotto 405 Pro Digital Geared Head) would allow you to set up your camera correctly on any surface.